simonbrunel/qtpromise/docs/qtpromise/qpromise/props.md

         .then([](const MyObject& obj) {...});
 ```

-In the more general usecase any object that has a compatible initilizer list can be used.
+In C++14 any object that has a compatible initilizer list can be used.

 ``` cpp
 auto promises = std::make_tuple(